jncraton/networks-cpsc3410/readme.md

 Course objectives
 -----------------

-By the end of the semester, students will be able to:
+Upon completion of this course, students will be able to:

 - Describe the layers of the network stack
 - Design secure computer networks